 6. Forget about credit cards, except if you stay in top hotels.
 For us, ATM withdrawals (they are everywhere, but not always working) are quite expensive, and I very much enjoyed my last holidays when I brought cash with me and didn't have to worry finding the next working ATM.
 I carry it on my body around my waist, invisibly, always, but that is not everyone's preference.

 7. Book hotels in advance (C-trip, Agoda, Booking.com).
 Remember, some trains also need booking in advance.
-Bus Terminals are often hidden behind huge buildings.
-11 months ago
+Bus Terminals are often hidden behind huge buildings. about 1 year ago

 To expand on the excellent answer above (having returned from China 2 days ago...)